rtek1000/XC8_PELCO_D/Proj2/README.md

 ## Request:

-Could you help me with a program written in C for the XC8 compiler, using interrupt to receive data?
-In order not to take too long the interrupt routine, only one byte should be received at a time and release the interrupt.
+Could you help me with a program written in C for the XC8 compiler, using some pins as input and a serial output with a basic 7-byte Pelco D protocol?
 PIC16F648A microcontroller.
-The microcontroller needs to receive data via USART.
-The microcontroller needs to recognize the data received by the serial port using the basic PELCO D protocol with 7 bytes.
+The microcontroller needs to monitor 4 inputs, which will be activated with buttons.
+When the button is pressed, the microcontroller must understand it as a low logic signal.
+The data is sent via USART at 9600 baud.
+The microcontroller needs to form the frame data to be sent in a way that it can be expanded later.
 The PELCO D protocol has the first byte fixed with hexadecimal value 0xFF; The second byte is the Address; The third byte is Command 1; The fourth byte is Command 2; The fifth byte is Data 1; The sixth byte is Data 2; The seventh byte is the Checksum.
-The Checksum is the result of the sum of the two bytes; starting with the second byte and up to the sixth byte, inclusive of the sixth byte.
+The Checksum is the result of the sum of the two bytes; starting with the second byte and up to the sixth byte, including the sixth byte.
+The 4 buttons are for movement, 2 for horizontal (left and right sides) and another 2 buttons for vertical movement (up and down).
+It is possible to combine 1 vertical button with a horizontal button, as the Pelco D protocol allows this option.
+The movement speed is 1.

 -----

 ## Result

-Key Features:
-Interrupt-Driven USART Reception:
+This program monitors 4 input pins (for up, down, left, and right movements) and sends the corresponding Pelco D protocol frame via USART at 9600 baud when a button is pressed.

+Assumptions:
+The 4 buttons are connected to PORTB (RB0, RB1, RB2, RB3).

-The USART receive interrupt is used to handle incoming data.
+The USART TX pin is connected to RC6.

-Only one byte is processed per interrupt to minimize interrupt latency.

-PELCO D Protocol Handling:

-The program waits for the start byte (0xFF).

-It collects the 7-byte PELCO D frame and validates the checksum.

-Global Variables:

-A buffer (pelcoFrame) stores the incoming PELCO D frame.

-A flag (frameReady) indicates when a complete frame has been received.
+The microcontroller is running at 4 MHz (for 9600 baud rate).

 -----

 Explanation:
-USART Initialization:
+Button Inputs: The program monitors RB0-RB3 for button presses.
+When a button is pressed (logic low), the corresponding Pelco D frame is sent.

+Pelco D Frame: The frame consists of 7 bytes:

+Start byte: 0xFF

+Address: 0x01 (can be changed as needed)

+Command 1 and Command 2: Define the movement (up, down, left, right, or combinations).

+Data 1 and Data 2: Define the speed (fixed at 0x20 for speed 1).

+Checksum: Sum of bytes 2 to 6.

-The USART module is configured for a baud rate of 9600.
+USART: The USART is configured for 9600 baud, 8-bit data, no parity, and 1 stop bit.

-The receive interrupt (RCIE) is enabled to handle incoming data.

-Interrupt Service Routine (ISR):

-The ISR is triggered when a byte is received.

-The received byte is stored in the pelcoFrame buffer.

-If a complete 7-byte frame is received, the frameReady flag is set.

-Main Loop:

-The main loop checks the frameReady flag.

-If a complete frame is ready, it processes the frame and resets the buffer and flags.

-Checksum Validation:

-The checksum is calculated and validated before processing the command.

-Command Processing:

-Replace the example logic with your specific application requirements.
+Combined Movements: The program supports combined movements (e.g., up + left) by checking multiple buttons simultaneously.

 Notes:
-The interrupt-driven approach ensures that the microcontroller can perform other tasks while waiting for data.

-Ensure the baud rate matches the configuration of the device sending the PELCO D commands.

-Debugging can be done by toggling an LED or printing debug information (if a debugger is available).
+The speed is fixed at 0x20 (speed 1) as per your requirement.

+The program waits for the button to be released before continuing, to avoid sending multiple frames for a single press.

+You can expand the program to include more commands or features as needed.